 Frequently Asked Questions

-The Spectrum Program is open to campers with an autism diagnosis 7-17 years old.
+The Spectrum Program is open to campers with an autism diagnosis 7-17 years old (behavioral criteria below).

-Mostly, yes.
-Campers who need 1:1 assistance throughout the whole day (either because they are in danger of running away, need physical assistance for most activities or ADLs, or who are routinely aggressive) are not a good fit for our program.
-We require that campers are independent with toileting.
+Campers who attend any Camp SkyWild will be independent with toileting and showering.
 We can verbally prompt campers through a bathroom and shower routine, and we remind campers to use the restroom, but our staff do not physically wipe or bathe campers.
-If you’re unsure if Camp SkyWild will be a good option for your child, please give us a call (734-249-8989).
+We have a 2:1 camper to counselor ratio, so all participants should be able to move through the day with a group of other campers and staff without regular need for 1:1 support (ie physical aggression, elopement, etc).
+If you’re unsure if Camp SkyWild will be a good option for your child, please give us a call (734-436-1453).

 Campers should be able to eat solid food and physically move around camp with a group.
 We serve most of the autism spectrum.
-Campers can be high functioning or have higher needs, verbal or non verbal.
-Our team has experience with Alternative and Augmented Communication (AAC) devices.
+Campers can be highly independent or have higher support needs; speaking and non speaking campers are all welcome.
+Our primary area of focused support is in helping campers connect with one another and access personal joy and meaningful recreation.

 How much does Camp SkyWild cost?